mgutz/plv8-bedrock/README.md

 Migration and JavaScript foundation for PostgreSQL/plv8.

-Bedrock is an example project that lets you code PostgreSQL functions using JavaScript or CoffeeScript while using many node.js npm modules.
+Bedrock is an example project that lets you code PostgreSQL functions using JavaScript or CoffeeScript while using many of the available node.js npm modules.
 [browserify](http://browserify.org/) bundles your code and dependencies into a self-contained bundle.
 The bundle is loaded into the plv8 runtime via [mygrate](https://github.com/mgutz/mygrate), which uses `psql` compatible SQL